fbpx

 There are many excellent counselling centres around Vancouver (and several we can gladly suggest).
 Like all spaces though, Thrive has its own unique mission:

-Our centre is based on helping our clients and counsellors to become who they are more fully.
+Helping our clients and counsellors to become who they are more fully.
 Our stance is that in safe and encouraging conditions, people naturally become who they were meant to be.
 We observe that this gets slowed down or outright stopped when traumatic events or periods get ‘stuck in the body.’

 Our team is here to help remove blockages to your nervous system so you can confidently say I know who I am and I know what I want.
 We do this with modern, research-supported therapies designed to resolve trauma.
 These include EMDR, Emotion Focused Therapy, Internal Family Systems, AEDP and many more.